Study Abroad Grant

 - You must complete your paperwork with the Office of Study Abroad before grant funds will be deposited into your UAConnect account.

 Want your money faster?
-Set up direct deposit through UAConnect: UAConnect > student Center > Finances > Direct Deposit Setup.
+Set up direct deposit through UAConnect: UAConnect > Student Center > Treasurer's Office > Refunding Options.

 Have your banking information handy before you start.